Corporate entertainment

 Corporate entertainment describes private events held by corporations or businesses for their staff, clients or stakeholders.
 These events can be for large audiences such as conventions and conferences, or smaller events such as retreats, holiday parties or even private concerts, often including activities like team-building exercises and award ceremonies.

+Corporate entertainment can also incorporate elements such as live performances, themed activities, and tailored hospitality services designed to enhance guest engagement and create memorable experiences.

 It is also commonly used to mean corporate hospitality, the process of entertaining guests at corporate events.

 The companies that provide corporate entertainment are called corporate event planners or corporate booking agencies.

-Leading companies increasingly choose global destinations such as Vietnam, Thailand, Singapore, Dubai, and the Philippines for corporate offsite events, offering opportunities for team-building combined with unique cultural experiences.
+The corporate event industry is a growing business and projected to reach $1.6 trillion by 2028.

 Types of corporate entertainment events

 There are various types of corporate events that make use of entertainment.
 An opening general session may include entertainment that adds excitement and presents the overall theme of the meeting.
 Mixers or pre-dinner parties many times use entertainment meant to provide a backdrop for conversation, perhaps an acoustic ensemble or pre-recorded music.
 Awards or gala events, usually the last event in a series of meetings, can make use of many options, from celebrity entertainers to exciting bands providing dance music or other options that will leave the attendees with a feeling of excitement and looking forward to the next meeting.
 There are many different types of corporate entertainment.